 During the Foundation Year, you take just over half your modules in mathematics, mechanical sciences and applied mechanics.
-The remainder of your modules covers a range of engineering and science topics and includes a project, as well as laboratory work related to the engineering degree you wish to study.
+The remainder of your modules covers a range of engineering and science topics relating to the engineering degree you wish to study.

 |Foundation Year Project||10|

 During this degree you will typically learn through: